Michael Ruppert: Media coverage and criticism

-Ruppert was termed a "conspiracy theorist", to which he has said he "deals with 'conspiracy fact' rather than theory."
+Ruppert was termed a "conspiracy theorist", to which he has said he "deals with 'conspiracy fact' rather than theory".
 According to The Wall Street Journal, his book Crossing the Rubicon was a "favorite among conspiracy theorists."
-After writing it, and subsequently moving on to peak oil, he said "I walked away from 9/11 five years ago," he says.
-"I have nothing to do with the 9/11 truth movement."
+After writing it, and subsequently moving on to peak oil, he said "I walked away from 9/11 five years ago.
+I have nothing to do with the 9/11 truth movement."

-Critic David Corn argued that Ruppert on occasion veered off into making unsubstantiated conspiracy theory claims and has criticized Ruppert's methodology, dismissing the idea that conspiracy theorizing is useful: "In fact, out-there conspiracy theorizing serves the interests of the powers-that-be by making their real transgressions seem tame in comparison."
-Ruppert responded with an open public letter to Corn stating that Corn is not able to disprove any of Ruppert's claims.The New York Times, in its review of Collapse, wrote "the majority of his premises are verifiable, any weakness in his argument lies in inferences so terrifying that reasonable listeners may find themselves taking his advice" and that in it, Ruppert "emerges finally as an authentic human being, sympathetic even when the film that embraces him is not."
+Critic David Corn argued that Ruppert occasionally veered off into making unsubstantiated conspiracy theory claims and has criticized Ruppert's methodology, dismissing the idea that conspiracy theorizing is useful: "In fact, out-there conspiracy theorizing serves the interests of the powers-that-be by making their real transgressions seem tame in comparison."
+Ruppert responded with an open public letter to Corn stating that Corn is not able to disprove any of Ruppert's claims.

+The New York Times, in its review of Collapse, wrote "the majority of his premises are verifiable, any weakness in his argument lies in inferences so terrifying that reasonable listeners may find themselves taking his advice" and that in it, Ruppert "emerges finally as an authentic human being, sympathetic even when the film that embraces him is not."

 In 2014, Vice featured Ruppert in a 6-part series titled Apocalypse, Man.

 Death

-On April 13, 2014, Ruppert was found dead in Napa County at home just outside the Calistoga, California, city limits.
+On April 13, 2014, Ruppert was found dead at home, in Napa County just outside the Calistoga, California city limits.
 Ruppert died of a single self-inflicted gunshot wound to the head.
-This was confirmed by close friend and property owner and landlord Jack Martin.
+This was confirmed by close friend, property owner, and landlord Jack Martin.
 Martin found Ruppert's body and suicide note.
 According to his business partner and last attorney of record, Wesley Miller, Ruppert shot himself after taping his final broadcast of The Lifeboat Hour with friend and colleague Carolyn Baker, Ph.D.

 On the subject of his own death, Ruppert said: